-Tillerson faces tough Gulf talks on ending Qatar row
+Top U.S. diplomat faces tough Gulf talks on ending Qatar row

 ABSENCE OF TRUST

-The four boycotting states said in a joint statement they appreciated U.S. efforts in fighting terrorism.
+The four boycotting states said in a joint statement on Tuesday they appreciated U.S. efforts in fighting terrorism.

 "... (but) such a step is not enough and they will closely monitor the seriousness of Qatar in combating all forms of funding, supporting and fostering of terrorism," the statement said, according to UAE state news agency WAM